 PKP has developed the PKP Preservation Network (PKP PN) to digitally preserve OJS journals.
 The LOCKSS program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
-The PKP PN ensures that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
+The PKP PN ensures that journals that are not part of any other digital preservation service (such as CLOCKSS or Portico) can be preserved for long-term access..
 For additional details about the PKP PN, see the high level overview (an early discussion document).

 PKP PN is available for users of OJS 2.4.8.
 It is not yet available for users of OJS 3.x.